jarekmadczak/jarekmadczak/README.md

 🌟 About Me:
 <br>
 <br>
-📚 Currently pursuing a degree in Computer Science at Uniwersytet Rzeszowski.
+📚 Currently pursuing a degree in Computer Science at Uniwersytet Rzeszowski.<br>
-💡 Eager to learn and explore new technologies and programming languages.
+💡 Eager to learn and explore new technologies and programming languages.<br>
-💻 Aspiring to make a mark in the world of software development.
+💻 Aspiring to make a mark in the world of software development. <br>
 <br>

  [![Linkedin Badge](https://img.shields.io/badge/UR-blue)](https://www.ur.edu.pl/pl/)